ImaanBontle/SDV-immersive-weathers/README.md

 The following mods are entirely optional.
 You don't need these to enjoy Immersive Weathers but they may enhance your experience.
 I don't use them all myself, so please only install those which sound interesting to you.

 - **[Thunder and Frog Sounds][thunder-frog-link]** (requires [Custom Music][custom-music-link]) - for a more relaxing, cozy thunderstorm ambience.
-- **[Stardew Survival Project][survival-link]** - if you enjoy survival gameplay and like the idea of micro-managing your farmer's body temperature.
+- **[Stardew Survival Project][survival-link]** - for those who enjoy survival gameplay and like the idea of micro-managing the farmer's body temperature.

 <!--Incompatible-->
 ### Incompatible Mods <a id="incompatible"></a>

-The following is a list of all mods which are not supported or are incompatible.
+The following is a list of all mods which are not supported or are incompatible with *one or more* mods in the series.
+For mod-specific compatibility, see the [mod documentation](#docs).
 In general, any mod which alters the weather is going to cause unpredictable behaviour.
-However, [Content Patcher packs][content-patcher-link] should still be fine to use with this series.
+You should be cautious when using these.
+However, [Content Patcher packs][content-patcher-link] should still be fine.

 - **[More Rain][more-rain-link]** - *incompatible*.
 Alters the weather probabilities.
 - **[Rain Plus][rain-plus-link]** - *incompatible*.
 Forces rain on certain days of the week.
 - **[Winter Rain][winter-rain-link]** - *incompatible*.
 Changes the winter weather probabilities.
 - **[Climates of Ferngill][climates-ferngill-link]** - *use with caution*.
 No problems yet, but this will break in the future.
 - **[Weather Machine][weather-machine-link] / [Real Weather][real-weather-link]** - *incompatible*.
 Changes the way weather is calculated and adds new weather types.
 Use this if you prefer using live weather data rather than generated weather.
 - **[Extreme Weather][extreme-weather-link]** - *incompatible*.
 Hilarious mod.
 But lol, why would you use these together?